Essbase: History and motivation

 In this context, "multi-dimensional" refers to the representation of financial data in spreadsheet format.
 A typical spreadsheet may display time intervals along column headings, and account names on row headings.
 For example:

 If a user wants to break down these values by region, for example, this typically involves the duplication of this table on multiple spreadsheets:

 An alternative representation of this structure would require a three-dimensional spreadsheet grid, giving rise to the idea that "Time", "Account", and "Region" are dimensions.
 As further dimensions are added to the system, it becomes very difficult to maintain spreadsheets that correctly represent the multi-dimensional values.
 Multidimensional databases such as Essbase provide a data store for values that exist, at least conceptually, in a multi-dimensional "hypercube".

 Sparsity

 As the number and size of dimensions increases, developers of multidimensional databases increasingly face technical problems in the physical representation of data.
 Say the above example was extended to add a "Customer" and "Product" dimension:

 If the multidimensional database reserved storage space for every possible value, it would need to store 2,400,000,000 (4 × 4 × 3 × 10,000 × 5,000) cells.
-If the software maps each cell as a 64-bit floating point value, this equates to a memory requirement of at least 17 gigabytes (exactly 19.2 GB).
+If the software maps each cell as a 64-bit floating point value, this equates to a memory requirement of about 17.9 GiB (exactly 19.2 GB).
 In practice, of course, the number of combinations of "Customer" and "Product" that contain meaningful values will be a tiny subset of the total space.
 This property of multi-dimensional spaces is referred to as sparsity.